There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 A word of warning, though – although the trail itself is not hard and the elevation gain is relatively little, you must walk rather fast the whole time to make it back to the ferry.
-If you’re not sure that you can make the whole more than 20km in a brisk pace, I’d recommend booking an accommodation and doing the trek in 2 days.
+If you’re not sure that you can make the whole more than 20km at a brisk pace, I’d recommend booking accommodation and doing the trek in 2 days.

 Duration: 7-8 hours

 What to carry: hiking shoes, hiking poles, backpack, layers of clothing, food, water.